6 Magical Luxury Hotels in Mexico City: The Best 5-Star Hotels Mexico City 2025

 The JW Marriott incorporates sophisticated design and high-end finishes to create a luxurious and relaxing refuge within Mexico City.

 Guest rooms are equipped with premium bedding, ergonomic workstations, flat-screen TVs, and beautiful marble bathrooms.
 Rooms also boast gorgeous views of Mexico City.
-Unfortunately, in-room WiFi is not complimentary, but it is available for free in communal areas.
+Unfortunately, in-room WiFi is not complimentary (unless you’re a Bonvoy Member, but it is available for free in communal areas.

 The JW Marriott holds one restaurant, called Xanat Bistro & Terraza, where you can enjoy classic Mexican food with a modern twist.
 You will also find a health club, an indoor and an outdoor pool, and an on-site spa.